 At the rear of the stadium and across from Rugby Canada is the new Sarah Beckett memorial playground that makes me wish I was a kid again!

 One other upgrade that all fans will notice is more covered seating and no more cold, metal bleachers!
+A word of caution though, the new seating is very shallow and in my opinion, not nearly as comfortable as I had anticipated.

 The Victoria-based team will be represented by a logo and colour scheme that tells a story of their new home.
 The logo is a stylized Douglas fir with a trident at the base, characterizing the ocean.
 The colours are called Starfish Purple, Lagoon Blue and Lighthouse White.